-Graffiti Spirits Group has marked its tenth year in business with multiple new venues.
+2021 will cement the companies growth into Manchester and other areas and the expansion of two of its popular brands and also the launch of Pepper Cat Sports.
 2019 has saw the award-winning group open Duke Street Market – Liverpool’s new culinary hub, Slim’s the new New York diner-style restaurant on Bold Street and gourmet chicken takeaway, combined with a speakeasy style retro arcade, Super Megabite on Seel Street.

-The group’s first venue, Santa Chupitos, was launched back in 2009, and since then the talented duo has worked tirelessly to help carve out Liverpool’s burgeoning eating and drinking scene with their unique offerings; from urban smokehouses and the UK’s first Rodizio pizzeria to high-end cocktail bars and underground mezcal hangouts.
+Before becoming a group the first venue, Santa Chupitos, was launched back in 2009, and since then the talented duo has worked tirelessly to help carve out Liverpool’s burgeoning eating and drinking scene with their unique offerings; from urban smokehouses, the UK’s first Rodizio pizzeria to high-end cocktail bars and underground mezcal hangouts.

 Both hailing from Liverpool, Matt and John are the perfect pairing – their backgrounds, business goals and personal tastes perfectly complement each other.
 Travelling extensively across the world for design, trend and menu inspiration, their aim is to continue bolstering Liverpool’s food and drink scene and firmly put the city on the map as a destination for foodies and cocktail connoisseurs, whilst keeping its personable fun and friendly vibe.

 This ambition has become reality with the group’s ever-growing portfolio as Matt, John and their hardworking team continue to strive to bring their unique concepts to market, along with unrivalled service, quality of food and drinks and innovation.This year alone, Graffiti Spirits Group has broadened its offering with its three new venues; Slim’s, Super Megabite and the new Duke Street Market.